 Research the Material You Will Need

 Once you outline your project and determine the sizes, quantity, and type of material you need you will need to do some further research.
 You will need to first make sure the sizes of the material you need exist.
-It’s a common reason for frustration where customers believe a product like square tubing comes in a certain size when it was fabricated specifically to the prior project and does not exist as a stock item.
+It’s a common reason for frustration when customers believe a product like square tubing comes in a certain size when it was fabricated specifically for the prior project and does not exist as a stock item.
 Then, you will need to make sure the material you need is available in the type of metal you need – steel, aluminum, stainless, etc.

 Determine If You Need A Fabricator

-During your research, you will find there may be aspects to your project that require welding and other fabrication processes.
+During your research, you will find there may be aspects of your project that require welding and other fabrication processes.
 If you do not have to do the skillset to do those tasks, you will have to outsource.
 To get the best results, ask your local metal suppliers for referrals on fabricators they trust.

 Research Metal Suppliers/Distributors/Service Centers

-Now that you have your materials list, start calling around to local metal supply companies that can provide you the metal you need.
+Now that you have your materials list, start calling around to local metal supply companies that can provide you with the metal you need.
 This will be the most labor-intensive part of your metal buying journey.
 In this current climate, certain steel products have become difficult to acquire, so keep that in mind.
 Also, this is when it’s best to ask what services these companies provide aside from supplying material.
 That can range from cutting material to size, bending, hole punching, delivery, and more.
 This may be the determining factor in what business you choose to purchase from.

 Develop A Budget

 After your preliminary research, you will be ready with a materials list and an idea of pricing.
 This will be when you are best informed and best equip at setting up a budget for your project.
 Make sure you have a range for your budget rather than one flat number.
-You will better set up for success.
+You will be better set up for success.